julie-ng/cloud-architecture-review/content/index.md

-# How does your AKS cluster architecture measure up?
+# How does your AKS Design measure up?

 <p class="lead">
 	There is no single perfect cluster design or configuration.
 Instead ask yourself - how well does my cluster design meet my business requirements?